Skip to main content

 How often are credit scores updated?

 Payment cycle data from creditors funnel into the credit bureau databases.
 So, reports and scores update in an ongoing cycle.
 It works like a wheel and turns in a perpetual rhythm as you spend and pay off credit.
-Creditors pass along a record of these transactions and your credit history builds.
+Creditors pass along a record of your balances/debt and payments and your credit history builds.
 This establishes your credit report and provides the data that FICO and VantageScore develop into your score.

 What is my credit score?

 Checking your score may help you better understand your credit position.
 It might also give you a window into what potential lenders can see if they look into your credit.
-Finding out your credit score might also help you identify and remedy incorrect data on your credit report.
+Tracking your credit score might also help you identify and remedy incorrect data on your credit report.

 One way to do this is with credit monitoring.
-Credit monitoring services can offer a way to stay aware of your credit situation without disruption.
-In fact, services like Chase Credit Journey® offer credit scores and monitoring together.
-So, you can check your credit on a regular basis.
-They even send you fraud alerts and notify you of changes to your credit history.
+Credit monitoring services can offer a way to stay aware of your credit situation.
+In fact, online tools like Chase Credit Journey® offer credit scores as well as credit monitoring services.

-Credit matters because it touches your life at many major moments.
-Now you know what credit can do and how it’s measured — the next step is up to you.
+Credit matters because it can touch your life at many major moments.
+Now you know what credit scores can do and how it’s measured — the next step is up to you.
 Checking your credit score can show you where you stand today to help you plan for a better tomorrow.

 What to read next